broeker/jumpsuit/src/pages/index.md

 subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
 mainpitch:
-  title: In the beginning was the web.
+  title: In the beginning it was fun.
   description: >-
     From the dawn of time, web developers have sought to make things better.
 But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage.
 Less fun to work on.
 Everything has become MORE complicated, not less.
-We can do it  better.
 main:
   description: >-
     Most of the world has been building the web using the same basic technique